Learn About TANF Application Denials and Appeals

 - You are a child living with an adult guardian whose life TANF time limit has expired

-How to Appeal TANF Denial Letter
+The Process to Appeal a TANF Denial Letter

-Attend a Pre-Hearing Conference
+1. Learn About Attending a Pre-Hearing Conference

 Once you decide to appeal TANF denial letter, you have the right to a fair hearing.
 Sometimes, a TANF denial can be easily addressed by attending a pre-appeal conference with your social services case manager and their supervisor.
 At this meeting, you can clear up any simple issues that may have mistakenly caused denial of your TANF benefits and ask any necessary questions to your case manager.
 If the department supervisor sees that you meet all eligibility requirements and that whatever caused your application denial can be resolved, they have the power to change the status of your application to approved.